thoth-tw/covid-19/README.md

 # covid-19

-The data source is from [https://www.worldometers.info/coronavirus/](https://www.worldometers.info/coronavirus/), so it might not be stable.
+The data is crawled from [https://www.worldometers.info/coronavirus/](https://www.worldometers.info/coronavirus/), so it might not be stable.

 ## Installation
 ```